 These Cropped Pants

 This pair of pants was purchased as part of my Target collaboration with 4 other women.
-(And it looks like right now they are on sale).

 Now let me give you some insider information about this pair of cropped pants from Target.
 They are available in other colors and even women’s plus sizes.
 But most of us agreed that they run a tad large, and you should order a size down.
 I couldn’t do that so my mom helped me out and took in the waist for me.